logankeenan/logankeenan.github.io/content/posts/client-side-server-with-rust-a-new-approach-to-ui-development.md

 server.
 This allows the user to interact with the page immediately, even before the client-side app has loaded, defaulting to server-side rendering if necessary.

+## How is this any different?

+Client-side applications often require developers to handle a multitude of considerations:

+* Routing and managing the History API for navigating between pages
+* Updating the Document Object Model (DOM) to reflect changes in the user interface
+* Managing application state across different page navigations
+* Recreating native browser features with JavaScript, such as maintaining the scroll position when navigating back to a previous page
+* Adding or removing JavaScript event listeners and/or libraries as the user moves between pages

+In contrast, client-side server applications free developers from these concerns, as these aspects are handled directly by the browser itself.
+This allows for a more efficient and streamlined development process.

 ## How to Make It Interactive

 Anchor tags and forms can provide interactivity, but for more dynamic interactions, you have options.
 Integrate htmx,